-What does Fooling Yourself (The Angry Young Man) mean?
+What do you think Fooling Yourself (The Angry Young Man) means?

 Styx: Fooling Yourself (The Angry Young Man) Meaning